benswift/benswift.github.io/_talks/3ai-lecture-workshop.md

 date: "2019-10-01"
 permalink: /talks/3ai-lecture-workshop/
 summary: >-
-  Cyberphysical systems sure are important.
+  Cyber-physical systems sure are important.
 But what counts as a CPS?
 And what can they teach us about the things that are important as we design and examine CPSs in _all_ areas of life?